Helen of Greece and Denmark: First reign of Michael I and Italian exile

-Crown Princess of Romania

 In the spring of 1927, Queen Marie made an official visit to the United States.
 During her absence, Helen and her sister-in-law Elisabeth took care of King Ferdinand I, whose health declined rapidly.
 The king died on 20 July 1927 at Peleș Castle and his 5-year-old grandson succeeded him under the name of Michael I while the Regency Council took over the direction of the country.
 However, in Romania, Carol retained many supporters (soon nicknamed "Carlists") and the National Liberal Party began to fear the return of the Prince.

 After trying to convince her husband to go to Bucharest, Helen gradually changed her attitude towards him.
 Anxious to preserve the rights of her son and probably convinced by Prime Minister Barbu Știrbey, the princess requested a divorce, which she easily obtained.
 On 21 June 1928, the marriage was dissolved by the Romanian Supreme Court on the grounds of incompatibility.
 Helen also distanced herself from her mother-in-law, who complained of being separated from the young king and criticized more openly the Greek entourage of the Princess.
 Under these circumstances, the dowager queen approached her eldest son and built ties with the Carlist movement.

 After the Regency Council failed to govern the country, Carol appeared increasingly as a providential man who could solve the problems of Romania.
 Still, his supporters (as Prime Minister Iuliu Maniu, leader of the National Peasants' Party) continued to demand his separation from Magda Lupescu and his reconciliation with Helen, which he refused.
 Thanks to his many supporters in the country, the prince finally organized his return to Bucharest on the night of 6–7 June 1930.
 Joyfully welcomed by the population and the political class, he then proclaimed himself king under the name of Carol II.